Visit Mallorca Estadi

 In the end, it was decided to transform the stadium into a football-specific facility, while keeping the existing form of the stadium as much as possible.
 To achieve this, the lower ring of stands will be completely rebuilt, replacing the athletics track and taking a rectangular shape to surround the football pitch.
 The place of the removed arches will be taken by additional usable space.
 Another important change will be the creation of a canopy over the eastern stand, similar to that on the opposite side.

 The changes will cause the lower rows to be moved at a distance of 8.5 m from the pitch (compared to the current 25 m in the case of stands along the side lines and 42.4 m on the arches).
 A modest second tier will also be built on the stand behind the north goal.
-The capacity of the venue after modernisation will be maintained at around 23,000 spectators.
+The capacity of the venue after the upgrade will increase by approximately 3,000 seats, to 26,020 spectators.
 The works will also include smaller changes, such as replacing the floodlights with LEDs and installing photovoltaic panels.
 The architectural studio led by Izaskun Larzabal is responsible for the redevelopment project.

 How will the redevelopment of the RCD Mallorca stadium proceed?